 Amanda Ferrara trained at Centre Dance for fifteen years and competed with AVID Dance Productions for eight years.
 She earned a BS in psychology at the University of Pittsburgh, where she was a member of the Pitt Dance Ensemble (PDE).
 With PDE, she was cast in numerous pieces and choreographed five production pieces and two small ensemble routines.

-Briana is a first year law student at Penn State Law, and recent University of Central Florida grad.
+Briana is a 2020 Penn State Law graduate, and recent University of Central Florida grad.
 She is trained in styles such as tap, jazz, hip hop & Latin ballroom, and competed numerous years at a south Florida studio, as well as on her high school dance team.
 Briana's performances include Disney's Christmas Special, Miami Salsa Congress, Orlando Fashion Week, and the many other opportunities Knights and Damsels Dance Company provided for her during her time at UCF.
 Her recent choreography has been seen at UCF's Annual Dance Concert, Knights and Damsels Annual Showcase, as well as Central Florida's Dancing for Diabetes.
 Briana is very excited to bring her passion for dance to Centre Dance this year!

 Vicki began dancing at the age of 5, studying acrobatics, ballet, tap, and jazz at the Wrayette School of Dance in Pittsburgh, Pennsylvania.
 Later, she studied at the Bill Bailey Studio of Dance and at Rosalene Kenneth’s Professional Dance Studio where she received a dance scholarship, competed, choreographed and taught acrobatics, tap and ballet.
 She served as the North Hills School District mascot for four years before graduating and attending the University of Pittsburgh where she competed on the women’s gymnastics team before earning her B.S. in Biology and Secondary Education.
 While pursuing her master’s degree at Penn State, Vicki taught and performed with the Penn State International Dance Ensemble.
 She now dances regularly with the Susquehanna Folk Music Society and continues to choreograph and teach various forms of dance in the State College area.